bahrus/xtal-sip/README.md

 ### What about prefetch?

 An older alternative to \<link rel="preload"\> is \<link rel="prefetch"\>.
 Preload would appear to be for use cases where the resources won't be needed until the user chooses to navigate to a different view, so the downloading is done with a lower priority, which sounds good in theory.
-However, it appears that this tag suffers from some ambiguity -- if everything has higher priority, should it ever really be downloaded.
+However, it appears that this tag suffers from some ambiguity -- if everything has higher priority, should it ever really be downloaded?

-In contrast, to that concern, I see a different issue.
+In contrast to that concern, I see a different issue.
 From my experiments, this directive seems quite messed up, at least in Chrome, always resulting in duplicate downloads.
 Not sure why such a simple thing would be so difficult to implement.
 If I run across a good explanation of how to use prefetch properly in Chrome, this component will support it as well.

-As a result of sticking with \<link rel="preload"\>, Chrome, at least, will issue some warnings in the console ("Hey, you said you would use this really soon, what gives?", which can be safely ignored)
+As a result of sticking with \<link rel="preload"\>, Chrome, at least, will issue some warnings in the console ("Hey, you said you would use this really soon, what gives?", which can be safely ignored).

 So what does xtal-sip add to the \<link rel="preload"\> functionality?